Voluntary basis of network

 The network clearly looks to reach out to other stakeholders, and the Executive Committee routinely reviews new prospective participants.
 Once approved, new participants are added to the invited participants list that is being maintained by the Secretariat.

-Postal address: Nolenslaan 13 9722 NK GRONINGEN, The Netherlands
+GDN Office postal address: Nolenslaan 13, 9722 NK, GRONINGEN, The Netherlands